Memorial Presbyterian Church: History

 In 2012, CNN included Memorial Presbyterian in a list of one of the top eight religious wonders to visit in the United States.

 Following Hurricane Irma in 2017, Memorial Presbyterian's copper dome underwent a major restoration costing $3.5 million.
 The 900 pound cross that sat at the top of the dome fell and pierced several holes through the copper.
 The cross was removed while the dome was repaired, but was later returned.
 As of March 2019, the church is continuing renovation work to repair damage from Hurricane Matthew and Hurricane Irma.

 The current Pastor and Head of Staff is Flagler College graduate Rev. Dr. W. Hunter Camp, II.
-Free self-guided tours of the building are available to the public on Mondays-Saturdays from 11AM-3:45PM.
+Free self-guided building tours are available to the public Tuesday thru Friday & Sunday 12:30pm-3:30pm.
+Closed Monday & Saturday.